 - The cryptocurrency market is highly susceptible to market manipulation and other misuse for illegal activities.
 The market is likely to be adversely affected if law enforcement agencies investigate any allegedly illegal activities on the Cryptocurrency Exchange or any other cryptocurrency platform.

-Cryptocurrency Exchanges are vulnerable to cyber attacks.
+Cryptocurrency Exchanges are vulnerable to cyber attacks, errors and hacking.

 - Cryptocurrency exchanges are entirely digital and, as with any virtual system, are at risk from hackers, malware and operational glitches.
 Even though Cryptocurrency Exchanges take various steps to preserve the security of their platforms, cryptocurrency which is held in wallets provided by such exchanges remain vulnerable to hacking.